How to Install an Attic Bathroom

 One feature that makes an attic bedroom so valuable for homeowner use and eventual resale is a bathroom.
 An attic bedroom without a same-level bathroom can be a tough sell, both for current occupants and for potential buyers.
-Learn the general outlines of installing a basic, lower cost attic bathroom, whether this is a do-it-yourself project or one that you feel is best left in the hands of a building contractor.
+Learn the general outlines of installing a basic, lower-cost attic bathroom, whether this is a do-it-yourself project or one that you feel is best left in the hands of a building contractor.

 Full bathrooms, consisting of a toilet, sink, and bathing facilities, add maximum utility and value to your attic.
 Full baths are also the most costly and labor-intensive type of bathroom to create since a bathtub or shower adds significant weight to the flooring, as well as creating more complications with water supply and drainage lines.
-Instead, many homeowners decide to install a half bathroom: sink and toilet only, no bathing facilities.
+Instead of a full bathroom, many homeowners decide to install a half-bathroom: sink and toilet only, with no bathing facilities.

 Consider the placement of your attic bathroom.
 The highest possible ceiling for an attic bathroom is usually afforded by situating the room closer to the center of the home, where the roof peak is at its highest.
 Consider the vital services that are necessary for building a bathroom: electrical supply wires, water supply lines, branch drainage lines, sewer line, and vent stack.
 Since these services are found in the bathroom or kitchen on the floor below, it makes sense to locate your attic bathroom directly above either of those rooms, preferably a bathroom.